VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/Extensibility/overview.md

 Virto Commerce currently provides two types of API:

-+ **REST:** Enables access to module business functionality, i.e. all CRUD operations and business logic are accessible via Rest API.
+* [REST](https://virtostart-demo-admin.govirto.com/docs/index.html): Enables access to module business functionality, i.e. all CRUD operations and business logic are accessible via Rest API.

-+ [GraphQL](../GraphQL-Storefront-API-Reference-xAPI/index.md#graphql-core-ideas): A new generation of Business API for client applications, it provides you with additional capabilities.
+* [GraphQL](../GraphQL-Storefront-API-Reference-xAPI/index.md#graphql-core-ideas): A new generation of Business API for client applications, it provides you with additional capabilities.

 We also support two types of event providers:

-+ **Webhooks:** Good point for no development integration.
+* Webhooks: A good point for no development integration.
-+ **Eventbus:** Read for reactive programming and enterprise integrations.
+* Eventbus: Read for reactive programming and enterprise integrations.

 ## Native Extensions